(by Slava Darozhkin)

 Before 2018, employers could choose to not allow the remaining balance in the FSA to carry over year after year, but since January, modifications have been made.
 The sponsor of the health plan determines whether or not any remaining money in the FSA will carry over to the next calendar year or will be forfeited - up to $500.

-Payments that can be made using the FSA can include copays, deductibles, and various medical services and products – from dental and vision care, to eyeglasses and hearing aids.
+Payments that can be made using the FSA can include copays, deductibles, and various employee benefits, medical services, and products – from dental and vision care, to eyeglasses and hearing aids.

 Those are the facts.